Estimated Quote Costing Overview

 The window that the button opens explains how each field is calculated.

-On-Site Labor on Portal
+On-Site Labor

 The first two categories, Labor -Lead Tech and Labor -Add’l Worker(s) are calculations of on-site labor costs